Calming Stress & Anxiousness with Diet, Supplements, & Herbs (Part 1)Jun 18, 2019

 Further, many herbal remedies have been used safely for centuries to treat anxiety and stress-related problems.
 I use them most often for sleep, though they can have anti-anxiety effects as well when taken during the day.

 However, nutritional supplements and herbs are not intended to replace the work of food.
 They are “supplements” to a healthy overall diet.

 You heard that right.
-We LOVE our line of Resilient Remedies, but pills should not take center stage.
+We LOVE the products offered at our partner store, Fullscript, but pills should not take center stage.
 We believe that folks generally need less pills and more healthy food and skills.

 As you dive into all these nutritional supports, remember that they are just one strategy of a synergistic self-care and community-care routine.

 Balancing the Chemicals of Fear, Stress, and Anxiety

 The summary table below lays out the brain chemical, the role it has in your stress/fear/anxiousness response, and nutritional supports that may play a role in bringing it back to balance.
 Over the next few weeks, I'll be covering more details about each chemical in additional blogs.
 I've broken them up so that you can move between sections more easily.